-The Institute for Advanced Analytics invites interested organizations to submit a proposal to sponsor a student team project for the Master of Science in Analytics (MSA) Class of 2016.
+The Institute invites interested organizations to submit a proposal to sponsor a practicum team project for the Master of Science in Analytics (MSA) Class of 2016.
 Since 2007, our students have conducted a wide variety of projects—nearly 90 in all—from virtually every industry sector, as well as state and federal government agencies.
 Sponsors identify challenging business problems and share data for their team to analyze.
-The Institute can accept up to sixteen proposals this year.
-The proposal submission period is open now through July 31.
-To learn more about how to submit a proposal, please read the guidelines for Practicum Sponsorship.
-If you have questions, or would like to discuss a proposal in advance of submission, please feel welcome to contact the Institute’s practicum manager, Dr. Christopher West.
+The 8-month project is conducted confidentially and without a sponsorship fee.
+The proposal submission period is open through July 1.
+To learn more about how to submit a proposal, please see the guidelines for Practicum Sponsorship.
+If you have questions, or would like to discuss a proposal before submission, please contact the Institute’s practicum manager, Dr. Christopher West.
 Read the rest of this entry »

 Applications to the Master of Science in Analytics (MSA) degree program increased for the ninth consecutive year—surpassing the 1,000 mark for the first time—for admission to the Class of 2016.
 That’s quadruple the number of applicants from just 36 months ago when the Institute increased enrollment to 80 students.
 This year the Institute reviewed 1,061 applications, interviewed 335 applicants, and offered admission to 131 to enroll 115 students.
 Applications and enrollment grew at the same pace (33%).
 The Institute is moving into a new facility in June, enabling it to admit the larger cohort.
 With the continued growth in applications, the acceptance rate dipped to a new all-time low of 12.3%, once again making the MSA the University’s most-selective master’s degree program.
 Read the rest of this entry »